Best Wall Safe Review and Buying Guide – Top 5 Most Secure List for March, 2023

 The Paragon 7725 isn’t exactly flat, but it’s close.
 The electronic keypad is almost flush with the door, with a recessed key-operated lock (an alternative to using the keypad) and handle contained within that will easily sit unobtrusively behind a wall hanging.
 Once you get inside, you’ll find that the large lock mechanism doesn’t leave a ton of room, so don’t plan on storing precious photo albums or other large items in this safe.
 It’s the right size to fit between 16” o/c studs.

 The box and door are steel but only 1/8” thick, which is why we wouldn’t suggest leaving a well-equipped Oceans Eleven crew alone with the safe.
-But it’s built pretty well and will certainly do the job of keeping your cash, pills or jewelry out of the hands of those shouldn’t have access to them.
+But it’s built pretty well and will certainly do the job of keeping your cash, pills, or jewelry out of the hands of those who shouldn’t have access to them.

 Paragon’s “Flat” wall safe is inexpensive, constructed wall safe (there’s a ten year warranty!) and a terrific bargain for those who won’t be asking too much of their safe.